sylvainbx/rust-book-fr/FRENCH/src/ch01-02-hello-world.md

 Second, `println!` calls a Rust macro.
 If it called a function instead, it would be entered as `println` (without the `!`).
 We’ll discuss Rust macros in more detail in Chapter 19.
-For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function.
+For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function, and that macros don't always follow the same rules as functions.
 -->

 Deuxièmement, `println!` fait appel à une macro Rust.
 S'il appelait une fonction à la place, cela serait écrit `println` (sans le `!`).
 Nous aborderons les macros Rust plus en détail dans le chapitre 19.
 Pour l'instant, vous avez juste à savoir qu'utiliser un `!` signifie que vous utilisez une macro plutôt qu'une fonction classique.
+Les macros ne suivent pas toujours les mêmes règles que les fonctions.

 <!--
 Third, you see the `"Hello, world!"` string.
 We pass this string as an argument